Why are we Talking About Mobile Commerce?

 Do you have enough resources to update, scale, and maintain your app quickly and easily?
 With the average business building over 10 apps per year, are you willing to keep up with the competition?
 If the answer is no, then you should avoid creating an app and damaging your brand image, at least for now.

 However, building a slick mobile app that provides value to consumers could do wonders for your business.
-Also, don’t forget that by 2022, consumers will download 258 billion apps – and yours could be one of them.
+Also, don’t forget that consumers are projected to download 258 billion apps – and yours could be one of them.

 Mobile commerce is growing in popularity.
 But how will it transform the way we pay in the future?